View All

 We’ve long struggled to get mortgage companies to promptly release insurance proceeds.
 A company called Sureti is doing exactly that and quickly becoming the de-facto intermediary between property owners, insurance carriers, mortgage companies and contractors.
 Companies like Sureti are creating a pathway to help us solve for mortgage company endorsees and collect our full payment more quickly.

 The Restoration Industry Association will focus on its strength: being the premier trade association for restoration contractors.
 Membership will soar to over 3,000 member companies.
 The hundreds who gather in Reno for the annual conference next month will balloon to thousands within the next decade.
 The RIA budget will be larger than any of us can imagine.
+RIA’s focus and determination to make an impact for restorers when it comes to pricing and advocacy will help shape membership, engagement and leadership for decades to come.

 As always, we look forward to hearing your predictions.

-You can contact us anytime at Mergers@ATIrestoration.com.
+You can contact us anytime at [email protected].